Key Jan. 6 witness says lawyer sought to influence testimony

 Hutchinson also said that with regard to statements that could be unflattering to Trump, the lawyer told her, “No, no, no, no, no. We don’t want to go there.
 We don’t want to talk about that.”

 The episode was referenced obliquely in the executive summary of the Jan.
 6 committee’s full report that was released on Monday, though neither the witness nor the lawyer were identified.
-The committee released a copy of Hutchinson’s interview on Thursday,
+The committee released a copy of Hutchinson’s interview on Thursday.
+The full 800-page report is set to be released Thursday.

 Passantino denied the claims in a statement provided to The Associated Press.